vuillaut/cta_mtl_course/README.md

 Short course on multitask learning application to the [Cherenkov Telescope Array](https://www.cta-observatory.org/) event reconstruction.
 It's composed of slides and short demos (notebooks).

+It is based on the [GammaLearn](https://gitlab.lapp.in2p3.fr/GammaLearn) project, developing deep learning solutions for CTA data analysis.

 Authors:
 - Thomas Vuillaume